abinit/abinit/doc/tutorial/gstore.md

-In the case of metals or transport properties in semiconductors, the relevant contributions to the physical properties come from transitions located within an energy window around the Fermi level (as in metals) or from windows starting at the band edges in semiconductors.
+In the case of metals or transport properties in semiconductors, the relevant contributions to the physical properties come from transitions located within an energy window around the Fermi level (as in metals) or from energy windows starting at the band edges in semiconductors.
 In this case, it is much easier to filter bands automatically using an input energy range defined by [[gstore_erange]].

 !!! important